All Episodes

 And then what happens is we feel guilt or we feel pressure.

-So we were told we could have it all, the 24 hour woman.
+So we were told we could have it all, the 24-hour woman.

-Well, man, oh man, if I have a day like that, I don't want to go on for 24 hours.
+Well, man, oh man, if I have a day like that, I don't want it to go on for 24 hours.

-And we did pay a price for this with exhaustion, frustration, guilt because we couldn't keep up.
+And we did pay a price for this with exhaustion, frustration, guilt, because we couldn't keep up.

 And what he ended up with a whole lot of burnt out women instead.